Pre-pubertal vaginal bleeding

 The doctor will then perform a physical exam, which may include checking for any breast or pubic hair growth.
 Young children may need to be sedated or given a local anesthetic for this exam.

-If your daughter’s doctor suspects precocious puberty, he or she will order blood tests to measure her hormone levels and an x-ray of her hand and wrist to assess bone age.
+If your daughter’s doctor suspects precocious puberty, they will order blood tests to measure the hormone levels and an x-ray of her hand and wrist to assess bone age.

 If the doctor suspects a hemangioma, cyst, polyp, or tumor is causing the bleeding, he or she may order an ultrasound of your daughter’s pelvis and abdomen.